ajamidar/DataScraping_PL/README.md

 # 🏟 Premier League Player Data Scraper

-A mini-project that demonstrates how to scrape Premier League player data using Python.
+A mini-project that demonstrates how to scrape Premier League player data using Python straight to a CSV file.
 The project utilizes `BeautifulSoup` for HTML parsing and `pandas` for structuring and exporting the data, providing a hands-on example of web data extraction and transformation.

 ---